 Another unexpected thing I love about it is that you can set reminders each hour if you haven’t taken 250 steps.
 You can specify which hours you want to hit that goal and weekdays/weekends as well.
-I’m great at the gym in the morning, but once I sit down to work, 2-3 hours can easily pass with very little movement.
+I’m great at the gym in the morning.
+Once I sit down to work, however, 2-3 hours can easily pass with very little movement.
 At ten minutes to every hour, my fitbit vibrates a little to tell me to take some steps to reach 250.
-250 steps isn’t actually that many, so I can get them in just a few minutes (I usually walk laps around my living room).
+250 steps isn’t actually that many, so I can get them in just a few minutes.
+I usually walk laps around my living room.
 If there was only one thing to love about my fitbit, it would be these reminders.

 Two last things to love about fitbit are the achievements and the social community.
 Fitbit has badges and trophies related to getting so many steps or stairs each day.
 You can also try to top your best days/weeks, which is good for personal improvement.
 And what I didn’t realize about fitbit was the social aspect.
 You can connect with your friends to “cheer” or “jaunt” them.
 And then you can participate in “workweek hustles” where you compete against one another for the most steps in a week.
-I’ve been doing them with my friends recently and having fun, tracking how they’re doing and, oftentimes, pushing myself to walk a little further!
+I’ve been doing them with my friends recently and having fun.
+I’m tracking how they’re doing and, oftentimes, pushing myself to walk a little further!
 Health and fitness are always so much more fun with friends!

-WHAT I DON’T LOVE: While I love my fitbit quite a bit, there are a few things that do kind of bother me.
+While I love my fitbit quite a bit, there are a few things that do kind of bother me.
 Because I set my main goal each day to hit 10,500 steps, walking/running is prioritized over other workouts.
 My pilates classes register as calories burned and nothing more (i.e. no steps).
 Yet, I know my pilates class is one of the best things I do for my body.
 Another somewhat frustrating thing is that steps are measured based on movement of your hands or based on your movement in accordance with the gps on your phone.

-REAL TALK: At the end of the day, I absolutely love my fitbit (as does my husband, my mom, and my nephew)!
+At the end of the day, I absolutely love my fitbit (as does my husband, my mom, and my nephew)!
 It’s not a perfect system, but it does get the job done and keeps me moving.
 I think my thighs have narrowed a bit since I got my fitbit because of the extra steps I’m taking and because it prevents me from sitting for more than an hour or so at a time!
 And if for no other reason, I will preach my love for my fitbit til the cows come home!